Virtual Accounting

 The Composition Scheme under GST is designed to be used by small, local, and simple businesses only.

-It is a good practice to analyze thoroughly your business model before making the choice to participate in the scheme as the incorrect selection may lead to fines and revocation of tax benefits.
+It is a good practice to analyze your business model thoroughly before choosing to participate.
+An incorrect selection may lead to fines, interest, and revocation of tax benefits.

 Registration and Intimation Process under the Composition Scheme